javiortig/Math_Series_Generator/README.md

 # Math series generator:
 Introduce any sequence and the program will return a matching math sequence.
 Remember that sequences start in n=0.
+This program has a memory complexity of O(n) and an algorithmic efficiency of O(n) as well.

 ## Instructions:
 Simply compile the program and then execute it passing the series numbers as arguments.
 You may also pass 'i' or 'f' instead of a number to use a random integer or float, respectively.